 Crop rotation is a term used to describe the pattern of growing two or more crop species in a given field in some consecutive order.
-Soybean is commonly rotated with corn, wheat, rice, or grain sorghum in the U.S. Reasons given for growing soybean in rotation rather than continuously are: 1) higher yields of one or both crops; 2) a decreased need for N fertilizer on the grain crop following soybean; 3) increased residue cover; 4) mitigation of pest and weed cycles; and 5) improved economic potential.
+Soybean is commonly rotated with corn, wheat, rice, or grain sorghum in the U.S. Reasons given for growing soybean in rotation rather than continuously are 1) higher yields of one or both crops, 2) a decrease in amount of nitrogen [N] fertilizer for the grain crop following soybean, 3) increased residue cover, 4) mitigation of pest and weed cycles, and 5) improved economic potential.

-The perception is that rotation of soybean with a grain crop provides positive agronomic, environmental, an economic benefits.
+The perception is that rotation of soybean with a grain crop provides positive agronomic, environmental, and economic benefits.
 This is based on long-term soybean:corn rotation research that has been conducted in the midwestern U.S. Results from those studies are provided here to underline the potential for rotational cropping systems to be used in the midsouthern U.S. to gain the same advantages.
-[Nationally, the vast majority of the corn and soybean acres (average of 81,890,200 and 83,556,800, respectively, during the 2018-2022 period-NASS) are rotated with each other].

-In the Corn Belt, the vast majority of soybean is rotated biennially with corn (Wiebold and Belt 2006).
-In the western Corn Belt, soybean rotated with grain sorghum is a major production system (Wortmann et al. 2007) because grain sorghum production costs are lower than corn production costs (Staggenborg et al. 2008), and corn is less able than sorghum to withstand drought and high temperature stresses that are common in the region (Staggenborg et al. 2008; Yamoah et al. 1998).
+In the Corn Belt, the vast majority of soybean is rotated biennially with corn [Wiebold and Belt 2006].
+In the western Corn Belt, soybean rotated with grain sorghum is a major production system [Wortmann et al. 2007] because grain sorghum production costs are lower than corn production costs [Staggenborg et al. 2008], and corn is less able than sorghum to withstand drought and high temperature stresses that are common in the region [Staggenborg et al. 2008; Yamoah et al. 1998].

 In the midsouthern U.S., there is a lack of long-term research that documents how a biennial rotation of soybean and other crops will perform.
-However, in the 2018-2022 period there was an annual average of 2.593 million acres of corn harvested in Arkansas, Louisiana, Mississippi, and Tennessee, and an annual average of 1.803 million acres of rice harvested in Arkansas, Louisiana, and Mississippi.
-During the same period, harvested grain sorghum acreage was only recorded by NASS in 2018, and was a low 20 thousand acres in Arkansas, Louisana, and Mississippi that year (NASS).
+However, there is a significant acreage of corn and rice grown and harvested in Arkansas, Louisiana, Mississippi, and Tennessee each year.
 All of these grain acres can potentially be rotated with soybean.